 The annual Clarke Family Prize in Legal Ethics CLE is an annual Continuing Legal Education event focusing on the topic of professional responsibility.
 The Clarke Prize program itself originates in the Harvey and Harriet Clarke Fund for Professionalism and Ethics.
 Harvey Clarke was a well-respected jurist, and the Clarke family was deeply involved in the Spokane, Washington community.
 Consistent with the Clarke family’s values, the Clarke fund was endowed in 1980 to support Gonzaga Law’s commitment to promoting legal ethics for both law students and lawyers.
 The Clarke family legacy continued through William “Bill” Clarke, one of Harvey and Harriet’s four children.
 Bill Clarke taught at Gonzaga Law from 1975 to 2005.
 He was a favorite among students and colleagues, in large part because of his own commitment to professionalism and ethics.

-This event has been approved for 2 ethic credits in Washington State.
+This is an in-person event, though a livestream will be available for our non-local alums.
+We will submit an application ethic credits in Washington State.
 For attendees needing credit in other states, a certificate of attendance will be sent to you after the event.

 (Subject to change)

 Keynote Speaker: Michele DeStefano